-Additionally, please ensure that your code is well-commented, to allow the organizers and program committee to quickly (and correctly!) understand your predictor implementation.
+Additionally, please ensure that your code is well-commented, has descriptive variable names, and that comments/functions/variables in the code match the terminology in the paper.
+Following these guidelines will allow the organizers and program committee to quickly (and correctly!) understand your predictor implementation.

-Finally, please submit your repository as a zip archive.
+Finally, please submit your entire repository as a zip archive.

 DO NOT include author names or affiliations in your submitted paper (even in PDF meta-data!) to enable true double-blind review.